litestar-org/starlite-jwt/docs/index.md

 You can always [join our discord](https://discord.gg/X3FJqy8d2j) server or [join our Matrix](https://matrix.to/#/#starlitespace:matrix.org) space to discuss contributions and project maintenance.
-For guidelines on how to contribute to this library, please see [the contribution guide](CONTRIBUTING.md).
+For guidelines on how to contribute to this library, please see the contribution guide in the repository's root.